Know Your Breasts

 About Dr Jeremy Hunt – Plastic Surgeon

-Careful, considerate and honest, Dr Jeremy Hunt works with you to find a solution that is best for your body and your lifestyle.
-Every patient is unique and, through his expert guidance,
+Careful, considerate and honest, Dr Jeremy Hunt works with you to find a solution that is suitable for your body and your lifestyle.
+Every patient is unique and requires a personalised approach to reach their goals.

 Dr Hunt’s Qualifications and Education

-Dr Jeremy A Hunt MBBS FRACS graduated with a Bachelor of Medicine degree from Sydney University in 1990 and is a Fellow of the Royal Australasian College of Surgeons and member of the Australian Society of Plastic Surgery.
-He completed a Fellowship at the prestigious University of Texas in the United States, where he learnt from some of the world’s very best plastic surgeons.
+Dr Jeremy A. Hunt MBBS FRACS graduated with a Bachelor of Medicine degree from Sydney University in 1990 and is a Fellow of the Royal Australasian College of Surgeons and member of ASPS – the Australian Society of Plastic Surgeons.
+He completed a Fellowship at the University of Texas in the United States, where he learnt from well-established and experienced plastic surgeons.

 Next Step – Make an Enquiry or Request a consultation with Dr Hunt